will700/EFS_2023/Software Components/Motor Control/Communication setup.md

 ## Installing packages

 Here is a list of the commands used to install all the packages used within this document.
+Doing this all in one go might be useful if internet access becomes difficult (as the rpi will be on another network).

 ``` sudo apt-get install ros-indigo-noetic-view ```